jonbnewman/use-prompt/README.md

 Features:

-- Promise-based (async and try/catch capable)
+- Promise-based (async and try/catch capable).
-- N-number of concurrent prompt support
+- N-number of concurrent prompt support.
 - Render anywhere you like.

 ### Coming soon, see the [release milestone](https://github.com/jonbnewman/use-prompt/milestone/1).